NET WORTH: Unknown

 FUNDING AREAS: Higher Education, Health & Science Research, Chinese Community

-OVERVIEW: Ming Hsieh and family move philanthropy through the Hsieh Family Foundation, which gave away $1.3 million in a recent year.
-Hsieh has given tens of millions to his alma mater, USC, where he's a trustee.
-He's supported several other schools and has interests in health and science research.
-He's given away at least $100 million since 2006.
+OVERVIEW: Ming Hsieh and family do their grantmaking through the Hsieh Family Foundation, which made $1.3 million in grants in a recent year.
+Hsieh has given tens of millions to his alma mater, USC, where he is a trustee.
+He has supported several other schools and has interests in health and science research.
+He has given away at least $100 million since 2006.

 BACKGROUND: Ming Hsieh was born and raised in northern China, survived China's tumultuous Cultural Revolution, and eventually worked his way to USC, where he earned a BSEE in 1983 and an MSEE in 1984.
 In 1987, he founded AMAX Technology, and in 1990, the Pasadena-based Cogent Inc., which revolutionized automated fingerprint identification.
 Hsieh was once on the Forbes billionaire list.

 HIGHER EDUCATION: Hsieh gave $35 million in 2006 to the USC electrical engineering department and $50 million in 2010 to establish and endow an institute in nanomedicine to develop new cancer therapies.
-Via his foundation, he's supported Stanford University and the UCLA Foundation, including the UCLA School of Dentistry as well as anti-aging research.
-He's supported WV Foundation, and its forensic research fund, as well as Stanford University.
+Via his foundation, he has supported Stanford University and the UCLA Foundation, including the UCLA School of Dentistry as well as anti-aging research.
+He has supported WV Foundation, and its forensic research fund, as well as Stanford University.

 HEALTH & SCIENCE RESEARCH: Hsieh has supported Methodist Hospital, Children's Hospital Los Angeles, and National Academy for Engineering.